jeffmaddocks/queryTwitter/README.md

 # queryTwitter
-Uses TabPy to pull twitter feeds into Tableau Prep.
+Uses TabPy to pull twitter mentions into Tableau Prep.
+Note that pulling a user feed is a different exercise that may be added in a future version.

 1. Setting up a virtual environment is a great idea!
 Here's an example using virtualenv in bash:
 ```